 How much should agencies charge clients for AEO services?

 AEO retainers typically range from $1,000 to $5,000/mo depending on scope.
 Monitoring-only services (dashboards and reports) support $500 to $1,500/mo pricing.
 Execution services that include content creation, Reddit engagement, and verification support $2,000 to $5,000/mo.
 The key is matching your platform cost to your retainer: if the platform costs $299/mo per client and you charge $2,000/mo, your margin covers strategy, review, and profit.
+See current Loudmink pricing for the per-client platform tiers that anchor this math.

 Which AEO platform supports the most AI search engines for client reporting?